micahcantor/write-you-a-lisp/README.md

 - There is just one equality test, `=`.
 - Has a Clojure-like `define-macro` form rather than Scheme's `syntax-rules`/`syntax-case`.

-The implementation currently using [relude](https://hackage.haskell.org/package/relude) (with the NoImplicitPrelude extension), but that might change.
+The implementation currently uses [relude](https://hackage.haskell.org/package/relude) (with the NoImplicitPrelude extension) rather than the standard Prelude.

 ## Examples